To celebrate my two-year blogging anniversary this week AND my 100th post, I’m sharing this tasty Italian classic. Cheers!

-After the initial resting period, prepare a syrup by heating the sugar and water in a saucepan, stirring occasionally, just until the sugar has completely dissolved and the syrup is clear.
+After the initial resting period, prepare a simple syrup by heating the sugar and water in a saucepan, stirring occasionally, just until the sugar has completely dissolved and the syrup is clear.
 Pour the syrup in with the rinds and alcohol and let the mixture sit for at least 12 hours.

 Pour the liquid into a bowl or pitcher through a strainer to remove the rinds.
 If desired, filter it further by pouring the liquid through a coffee filter.
 At this point it is ready for bottling and drinking.
 Store in the refrigerator and serve well chilled in a small cordial glass.

 The idea of putting local recipes on postcards is pure genius!